 Specify x by entering a number.
 The answer is relative to the subset of the infrastructure you are viewing in the dashboard.
 For example, the top 5 servers are different for each individual cluster in the infrastructure.

 Categories

-This view lists the categories for which questions can be answered for you by Foglight for Hyper-V.
+This view lists the categories for which questions can be answered for you by Hyper-V Monitoring in Foglight Evolve Cloud.

 Click a category in the list to select it.

 Questions